cav90839/Milestone-4/index.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2Fup36YEI9FGoutpSoW54raK%2FAthena-(Maps)%3Fnode-id%3D498%253A284%26scaling%3Dscale-down%26page-id%3D448%253A239%26starting-point-node-id%3D498%253A284" allowfullscreen></iframe>

 User Story: As a college student, I want to know where my classes are located so I can map out how to get to them.
+The tabs help make the navigation predictable.
+Whichever one is clicked will be highlighted in blue contrasting to signify to user the day chosen is mapped out.
+The map key will change based on your class schedules for that day, but always displaying the travel time.
+These features are a major idea added that were not thought about when creating our low fidelity wireframe.
+We used a zoom in & zoom out button.
+The image on the left shows a zoomed out feature signified by the sign negative on the button.
+The zoom out lets the student to see a better perspective of their route for classes.
+The image on the right is when a user presses zoom in button signified by the plus sign.
+The student is now viewing closer what their class building is close too.
+The features we added to our prototype help afford & signify to user how to operate this new feature for registration.

 **Prototype 2:**